 Floating anchors: But what if the anchor blows?

 Introduction Floating anchor: but what if the anchor blows?
 Isn’t it going to rip the other anchor out?
-I hear this as a common statement quoted back to me when talking about a two-point floating anchor (aka self-equalising, magic X, etc.).
-I can only think it’s based on the assumption you have: Built or chosen […]
+I hear this as a common statement when discussing a two-point floating anchor (aka self-equalising, equalette, magic X, sliding X, quad, etc.).
+I can only think it’s based on the assumption you have: Built or chosen poor […]

 Time to meat human anchors